thequietman44/pulsarcoin/WindowsGUI-Troubleshooting.md

 ## Back Up Your Wallet

 **NOTE**: It's recommended that you encrypt your wallet.
 Unencrypted wallet files can be opened by anyone or anything with access to your system or backup media.
-See the [Windows GUI Wallet Setup guide](WindowsGUI-WalletSetup.md) for instructions.
+See the [Windows GUI Wallet Setup guide](WindowsGUI-WalletSetup.md) for instructions, then continue here once it's encrypted.

 1. In the Pulsar wallet go to File > Backup wallet...